Irish Sayings & Phrases (Now Including 10 of our Favourite Examples)

-But did you know, although the phrase originated in Ireland, it is rarely used there today, and is usually only bandied about as a cliched Irish-ism rather than as a sincere greeting.
+But did you know, although the phrase originated in Ireland, it is rarely, if ever, used there today, and is usually only bandied about as a cliched Irish-ism rather than as a sincere greeting.
 But should you ever be greeted with this phrase by someone wishing you a pleasant morning, it could be handy to know that the traditional response is in fact,

 “And the rest of the day to yourself”.